 University Honors participants receive a maximum award of \$5300 per semester for up to eight semesters or until the completion of an undergraduate degree, whichever comes first.
 Students who score a 28-36 ACT and have a 3.50 cumulative high school GPA are encouraged to apply.
 The University Honors application deadline is December 1 of the current academic year.
 Students who are chosen for an interview will be notified in December and January.
 Invitations to join the University Honors Program will be sent by February 1 to selected interview candidates.
 All University Honors scholarship recipients must participate in University Honors curriculum requirements, in the sophomore service requirement, and attend all Honors functions.
-Scholarship recipients must complete a minimum of 15 hours per semester with a 3.25 semester GPA to be eligible for the scholarship for the following semester.
-For additional information on the University Honors scholarship, contact Dr. Jan Jenkins, Director of Honors, at (479) 968-0456.
+Scholarship recipients must complete a minimum of 15 hours per semester with a 3.25 semester GPA to be eliqible for the scholarship for the following semester.